NECROTIC RING SPOT FUNGUS

 Stimulate beneficial microbial activity by applying Humate soil conditioner 2-3 times per year.
 Humate will stimulate beneficial microbial activity and help break up compacted soils.

-- Never fertilize the lawn with fast release or inorganic nitrogen sources.
-Fast release nitrogen is typically white in color and high in salt.
-These synthetic nitrogen sources kill beneficial microorganisms and will hinder the recover process.
+Avoid chemical fertilizers or anything with a fast release or inorganic nitrogen source.
+The nitrogen in chemical fertilizers is typically white in color and high in salt.
+These salt based nitrogen sources kill beneficial microorganisms and will hinder the recover process.

 Never mow the grass when it is wet, and always wait 24 hours after a mowing to water the grass.
 After a mowing the grass blades have been damaged.
 It takes 24 hours for a grass to repair the abrasion.
 If water is added to the lawn before the lesion has time to heal, the fungus can use the water as a transportation mechanism and infect new and otherwise healthy blades of grass.
 Make sure to mow the grass at 3 inches or taller.